danielegrattarola/keras-gat/README.md

-I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs, and for giving me a few pointer on the data splits.
+I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs, and for giving me a few pointers on the data splits.

-I do not own the rights to the dataset distributed with this code, but they are widely available on the internet so it didn't feel wrong to share.
+I do not own the rights to the datasets distributed with this code, but they are widely available on the internet so it didn't feel wrong to share.
 If you have problems with this, feel free to contact me.